mli43/MusicMagician-IDS-final/Report.md

 that may have contributed to those trend changes.
-We discussed the rise of electronic music, dominant keys, changes in tempo and loudness, and a new feature we created from the full dataset called "explicitness," which measures the proportion of songs from each year which contain explicit lyrics.
+We discussed the rise of electronic music, dominant keys, changes in tempo and loudness, and a new feature we created from the full dataset called "explicitness," which measures the proportion of songs from each year, which contain explicit lyrics.

 #### 3.1.2 Page Design
 This page contains six different visualizations, each with an accompanying "Data"